Eraoui909/apex-initializr/IDEAS.md

 We can't have a big application without a logging system.
 For that purpose, we can use the LOGGER third-party library as the default logger in APEX Initializr.

-!!
-Thinking of making it optional (enable or disable) !!
+> Considering making it optional (enabling or disabling).

 #### <font color="red">status: [ Not Started ] </font>